 Comment 2

 “Need to work on expanding your dribbling toolbox and creating more 1v1 situations for yourself.
-You have the ability to do it, just need to work on reading the play to do this.”
+You have the ability to do it, you just need to work on reading the play to do this.”

 Comment 3